 The fact that her tour guide was a political science major was a bonus for Elina, whose childhood experiences immigrating to the United States from Uzbekistan led to an interest in international relations.

-"I’m really not sure I would have done this if I was attending a larger school,” she says.
+"I’m really not sure I would have done this if I was attending a larger school,” she said.

 The experience took her to Seattle for a debate competition and led her to seek out other on-campus positions as her confidence grew.
 She later became an ambassador with the Institute for Leadership Studies, a student assistant in the Barowsky School of Business (BSB), a campus leader for LeaderShape, and the BSB student representative on the Honors board.

 - Request information about Dominican’s undergraduate programs.

 Those experiences helped boost her resume, which was key when searching for summer internships.
 Enthusiastic recommendations from her faculty mentors also helped.